City, County, State, & Federal Licensing

 Business Personal Property Tax

 Businesses are required to register with the Jackson County Assessment Department by completing the Jackson County Business Information Sheet.
 Once registered, your business will be assigned an account number and an annual tax bill will be mailed the business address on record.
-You will need to pay this tax assessment to renew your Blue Spring Business License.

 Restaurant & Food Handling